Northampton Arts Council, Inc.

 The Council does NOT fund:

-Projects or events completed prior to applying.
+Projects or events completed before applying.

 Fundraising or profit-making events that do not benefit the arts.